rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 See the [details](#details) section for more information.

-### Requesting Access to Groups/SIGs
+### Requesting Access to Groups in Rocky Account Services

+Groups in Rocky Account Services define roles, access, membership to a group, or any combination of the three.
+These groups can be for a Special Interest Group or a team in the Rocky Linux project or RESF ecosystem.

-In general, the baseline steps to requesting access comes down to this:
+In general, the baseline steps to requesting access starts here:

 * Create your account in RAS
 * Fill out your profile